|Topic: Fiber Optic Testing||Table of Contents: The FOA Reference Guide To Fiber Optics|

 Video readout microscopes are now available that allow easier viewing of the endface of the connector and some even have software that analyzes the finish.
 While they are much more expensive than normal optical microscopes, they will make inspection easier and greatly increase productivity.

 And remember to check that no power is present in the cable before you look at it in a microscope to protect your eyes!
 The microscope will concentrate any power in the fiber and focus it into your eye with potentially hazardous results.
 Some microscopes have filters which remove infrared light from sources to be safe.

 Optical Power - Power or Loss? ("Absolute" vs. "Relative" Measurements)

 Practically every measurement in fiber optics refers to optical power measured in dB.
 The power output of a transmitter or the input to receiver are "absolute" optical power measurements, that is, you measure the actual value of the power.
 Loss is a "relative" power measurement, the difference between the power coupled into a component like a cable, splice or a connector and the power that is transmitted through it.
-This difference in power level before and after the component is what we call optical loss and defines the performance of a cable, connector, splice, etc. Take a minute and read about "dB," the measurement unit of power and loss in optical fiber measurements.
+This difference in power level before and after the component is what we call optical loss and defines the performance of a cable, connector, splice, etc. Even an OTDR (described below) measures optical power to measure loss.
+Take a minute and read more about "dB")" the measurement unit of power and loss in optical fiber measurements.

 Power in a fiber optic system is like voltage in an electrical circuit - it's what makes things happen!
 It's important to have enough power, but not too much.
 Too little power and the receiver may not be able to distinguish the signal from noise; too much power overloads the receiver and causes errors too.